ByAUJay

 Best Practices for Gas Optimization

-• Use tools like Remix, Hardhat, or Tenderly to measure gas before deploying.
+- Check out tools like Remix, Hardhat, or Tenderly to get a feel for gas usage before you go ahead and deploy.

 Advanced Gas Optimization Techniques